CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 This pseudo-operation should to be at begin of source.
 Choose 32-bit binaries (it have meaningful for the AMD Catalyst and GalliumCompute binary format).
-For AMD Catalyst OpenCL 1.2 format, it determines bitness of address.
+For AMD Catalyst OpenCL 1.2 and 2.0 format, it determines bitness of address.
 For GalliumCompute, it determines bitness of inner ELF binary.
+For ROCm binary format, bitness is ignored.

 ### .64bit

 This pseudo-operation should to be at begin of source.
 Choose 64-bit binaries (it have meaningful for the AMD Catalyst and GalliumCompute binary format).
-For AMD Catalyst OpenCL 1.2 format, it determines bitness of address.
+For AMD Catalyst OpenCL 1.2 and 2.0 format, it determines bitness of address.
 For GalliumCompute, it determines bitness of inner ELF binary.
+For ROCm binary format, bitness is ignored.

 ### .abort